Corionis/ELS/artifacts/document/ideas.md

 IDEA: A way to manage who got what with multiple Subscribers.

-Have an option to scan a Publisher for "completed" .volmonger files.
+Have an option to scan a Publisher for "completed" volmonger.json files.

-A "completed" .volmonger file contains "done" markers by date for each Subscriber.
+A "completed" volmonger.json file contains "done" markers by date for each Subscriber.

 Subscribers, by name, could be kept in a separate JSON file.

-As runs are made with Subscribers a stamp is added to the .volmonger file.
+As runs are made with Subscribers a stamp is added to the volmonger.json file.

 Work-out the stamp and "done" logic.

 Once it all works it could just be part of the process.

-IDEA: Add to the data inside a .volmonger file:
+IDEA: Add to the data inside a volmonger.json file:

- * Tag:  permanent      == do not delete this .volmonger file
+ * Tag:  permanent      == do not delete this volmonger.json file
  * Tag:  ignore         == skip this item.

 ---